FiroozehDastur/DistributedWorkflows.jl/README.md

 ## Running the example on a cluster

-## A simple example
-* A small example to create a Petri net, compile it, start agent and run the application locally.

-NOTE: for a more complex example see: [examples](examples).
+> NOTE: for more examples see: [examples](examples).
+For examples related to different (complex) Petri nets and its features see [GPI-Space database on Petri nets.](https://github.com/cc-hpc-itwm/gpispace/tree/v23.06/share/doc/example)

 # API Functions
 #### The following is a list of API functions related to generating and viewing a workflow in the form of Petri nets: